What You Should Look For In Marriage Counseling Books

 • Partners no longer communicate effectively; most conversations devolve into hostility, antagonism, or arguments.

-• One partner is beginning to exhibit controlling behavior patterns by exerting physical, mental, emotional, sexual, financial, or any other type of control the other didn’t consent to.
+• One partner is beginning to exhibit controlling behavior patterns by exerting physical, mental, emotional, sexual, financial, or any other type of control to which the other didn’t consent.

 • Frequently repeating the same arguments without resolutions.